letsencrypt/boulder/CONTRIBUTING.md

 The other special type of error is `ProblemDetails`.
-We try to treat these as a presentation-layer detail, and use them only in parts of the system that are responsible for rendering ProblemDetails to end-users, i.e. wfe and wfe2.
-Note one exception: The VA RPC layer defines its own `ProblemDetails` type, which is returned to RA and stored as part of a challenge.
+We try to treat these as a presentation-layer detail, and use them only in parts of the system that are responsible for rendering errors to end-users, i.e. wfe and wfe2.
+Note one exception: The VA RPC layer defines its own `ProblemDetails` type, which is returned to the RA and stored as part of a challenge (to eventually be rendered to the user).

 Within WFE and WFE2, ProblemDetails are sent to the client by calling `sendError()`, which also logs the error.
 For internal errors like timeout, or any error type that we haven't specifically turned into a ProblemDetail, we return a ServerInternal error.
 This avoids unnecessarily exposing internals.
-It possible to add additional errors to a logEvent using `.AddError()`, but only do this when there is internal-only information to log that isn't redundant with the ProblemDetails sent to the user.
-Note that the final argument to `sendError()`, `ierr`, will automatically get added to the logEvent for ServerInternal errors.
+It's possible to add additional errors to a logEvent using `.AddError()`, but this should only be done when there is is internal-only information to log that isn't redundant with the ProblemDetails sent to the user.
+Note that the final argument to `sendError()`, `ierr`, will automatically get added to the logEvent for ServerInternal errors, so when sending a ServerInternal error it's not necessary to separately call `.AddError`.

 # Deployability